Skip to main content

 For healthcare professionals

-If you are a healthcare professional who thinks or knows you had COVID-19, you should notify your employer and follow the same recommendations listed above for when you can resume being around others outside the workplace.
+Respiratory virus guidance has not changed for healthcare professionals.
+If you think or know you had COVID-19 or other respiratory viruses, you should notify your employer and follow the same recommendations listed above for when you can go back to normal activities outside the workplace.
 When you can return to work depends on different factors and situations – ask your employer for guidance.

 For information on when you can return to work, see: Criteria for Return to Work for Healthcare Personnel with SARS-CoV-2 Infection (CDC Interim Guidance).